thanasis457/Mooc-platform/README.md

 When online, though, additional benefits are added:
 By choosing universities you are planning to apply to (catered towards students) the results are going to be sortered based on the courses that users with similar preferences click on.

+Things to note:

+1.The project is running off Electron.

+2.For now only Coursera and Edx (the two biggest platforms) are properly working.
+I am planning on expanding to          MitOCW and FutureLearn soon.
+Loading the courses of MitOCW and FutureLearn will not do anything.

 ## Installation
 ### For windows: